-1.2 "On-demand" demand-side response - Responsive load & generation trials (Test Cell 18)
+1.2.
+'On-demand' demand side response - Responsive load and generation trials (TC 18)

 This trial formed a major element of our I&C research.
-Sixteen I&C customers participated in the CLNR DSR trials in 2012 and 2014 during which different methods of recruitment, different contract and payment arrangements and different methods of sending the DSR signal were trialled.
+Sixteen I&C customers participated in the CLNR demand side response (DSR) trials in 2012 and 2014, during which different methods of recruitment, different contract and payment arrangements and different methods of sending the DSR signal were trialled.
 The key conclusions from the trials are as follows: